-The rationale for this includes:
+The rational for this includes:

 Such a shift in the PBoC’s policy stance is not yet a consensus view.

 Lopsided recovery continues

 The latest macroeconomic indicators for May 2021 show that China’s economic growth remains uneven, with the recovery of the demand side of the economy (e.g., retail sales) still lagging the production side (industrial output).

 A still resilient property market, which Beijing has vowed to slow down, and robust export growth, as production in the rest of the world still lags China’s, have supported much of the fixed-asset investment growth.